Administration

 Adam Khan, Captain

-Captain Khan was hired as the Operations Commander for the Spring Hill Police Department on January 3rd, 2022.
+Capt.
+Khan was hired as the Operations Commander for the Spring Hill Police Department on January 3rd, 2022.
 After entering law enforcement as a corrections officer in Douglas County, he spent the first decade of his sworn police career with the Bonner Springs Police Department, leaving as a Sergeant.
 During his tenure, he began as a patrol officer and later worked as a community policing and narcotics officer before being promoted to Corporal.
 While a Corporal, he worked as a detective and was promoted to Sergeant.
 As Sergeant, he led the Investigations Bureau and later supervised Patrol.
 He also served as a SWAT team member, SWAT Sniper, and SWAT team leader.

-He is a graduate of the University of Kansas and holds bachelors degrees in Human Biology and Anthropology, as well as a Juris Doctor degree.
+Capt.
+Khan is a graduate of the University of Kansas and holds bachelors degrees in Human Biology and Anthropology, as well as a Juris Doctor degree.
 His law enforcement education includes the Northwestern University School of Police Staff and Command, as well as several other law enforcement leadership courses; including, the FBI Central States Law Enforcement Executive Development Seminar, FBI-LEEDA Command Leadership Institute, University of Kansas Law Enforcement Leadership Academy, and Leadership Spring Hill.

 -